nikolayg/nikgrozev-website/_posts/blog/2020-03-22-improve-your-typescript-with-static-analysis.md

 npm install --save-dev audit-ci
 ```

-Now, let's create a file `audit-ci.json` which will contain its config:
+Now, let's create a file `audit-ci.json` with its config:

 ```json
 {